Anki Vector review: Big on heart, not on smarts

 Setting up Vector tested the limits of my patience.
 The app couldn’t find my unit at first — it took a few restarts to get Vector to show up, and a few more to get the robot to connect successfully to my apartment’s Wi-Fi.
 Making matters more frustrating, the app crashed about halfway through the compulsory firmware update.

 Even after I managed to get Vector online and up to date, things didn’t get much better.
-As of publication time, I’m still encountering hangups, random disconnects, and in-app bugs like obscured text and graphics.
+As of publication time, I’m still encountering hangups, random disconnects, and in-app bugs, like obscured text and graphics.

 Unfortunate stability problems aside, it’s a streamlined and somewhat bare-bones experience.